 Reinvest Maryland represents an opportunity for all levels of government to work together, strengthen collaborative efforts to support revitalization and reinvestment, and to engage stakeholders of all types in the effort to rebuild our communities and improve quality of life.

-This unique website provides a “toolkit” designed to encourage and ensure local communities to consider redevelopment projects in partnership with the private sector that are supported by public programs and resources.
+website provides a “toolkit” designed to encourage and ensure local communities to consider redevelopment projects in partnership with the private sector that are supported by public programs and resources.

 Maryland's Brownfields Redevelopment Assistance Program

-The Brownfield Redevelopment Assistance Program connects local planning jurisdictions throughout the State with brownfield assessment and cleanup funding opportunities through EPA and identifies additional technical and financial resources to help jurisdictions and other interested parties navigate the brownfield process.
+Brownfield Redevelopment Assistance Program connects local planning jurisdictions throughout the State with brownfield assessment and cleanup funding opportunities through EPA and identifies additional technical and financial resources to help jurisdictions and other interested parties navigate the brownfield process.

 Maryland’s brownfields are a special asset to help communities meet economic development goals, environmental protection and sustainability goals, and help achieve local comprehensive plan visions and objectives.
 Maryland’s brownfields can also be assets for revitalization, reinvestment, and redevelopment.